conda/conda/docs/source/user-guide/getting-started.rst

 other package with conda.

-EXAMPLE: To install a free trial of one of Anaconda's commercial packages, IOPro, which can speed up your Python processing,in your Terminal window or an Anaconda Prompt, run:
+EXAMPLE: To install a free trial of one of Anaconda's commercial packages, IOPro, which can speed up your Python processing, in your Terminal window or an Anaconda Prompt, run:

 .. code::